kubevault/prometheus-exporter/docs/concepts/secret-engine-crds/secretengine.md

 ## SecretEngine Status

 `status` shows the status of the SecretEngine.
-It is maintained by KubeVault operator.
+It is managed by the KubeVault operator.
 It contains following fields:

 - `observedGeneration`: Specifies the most recent generation observed for this resource.
 It corresponds to the resource's generation, which is updated on mutation by the API Server.